szilard/benchm-ml/README.md

 and likely runtime as well).
 The Vowpal Wabbit (VW) running times are reported in the table for 10 passes (online learning) over the data for the smaller sizes.
-While VW can be run on multiple cores, it has been run here in the simplest possible way (1 core).
+While VW can be run on multiple cores (as multiple processes communicating with each other), it has been run here in the simplest possible way (1 core).
 Also keep in mind that VW reads the data on the fly while for the other tools the times reported exclude reading the data into memory.